Skip to content

 What is protected by the separation is precisely what is lost when it collapses: auditability, consistency, and trust.
 A pipeline that conflates the stages — asking a language model to "just decide whether this is good" — cannot explain its decisions, cannot be checked against a rubric, and cannot be adjusted without retraining.
 A split-domain pipeline can be opened up, layer by layer, and examined.
 The architecture is legible because the domains are unlike and have been kept unlike.

-The principle beyond the pipeline¶
+The principle beyond the pipeline

 The same move shows up whenever cognition is at risk of collapsing across unlike domains.
 Below are the applications already operative in Koher's practice.
 None of them was named SDC at the time.
 All of them are SDC.

-Design studio pedagogy¶
+Design studio pedagogy

 A design studio is a daily exercise in cognition.
 Students produce work (language work: sketches, concepts, iterations, articulations).
 Faculty and peers respond (judgement work: rubric-bound evaluation, threshold-bound feedback, priority-bound critique).
 When these domains collapse — when students self-evaluate while generating, or when faculty generate alternatives while assessing — the studio becomes anxious and the learning stalls.
 Students cannot generate freely because they are simultaneously judging; faculty cannot judge fairly because they are simultaneously making.

 The split-domain move in a studio is structural.
 The rubric is authored deterministically, outside the moment of critique.
 The language of student work is allowed to be generative and messy.
 Critique is the narration of judgement that has already happened in the faculty member's head against an explicit rubric.
-This is how studioMeetingCompanion was conceived: transcripts are Stage 1 language, faculty-authored rubrics are Stage 2 judgement, the returned narration is Stage 3.
-But the tool is an expression of the pedagogical move, not its origin.
+A software expression of the move can be read off this structure directly: transcripts are Stage 1 language, faculty-authored rubrics are Stage 2 judgement, the returned narration is Stage 3.
+But any such tool would be an expression of the pedagogical move, not its origin.
 Good design studios have always worked this way.
-Koher's tool makes the move legible; the move predates the tool.
+The move predates any tool that makes it legible.

 A curator who collapses these becomes a tastemaker performing authority — generating and judging in the same breath, with nothing left to check the judgement against.
 A curator who holds them apart can show without valorising, frame without endorsing, and build arguments the audience can re-enter.
 The two practices produce different publics.
 Koher's preference is clear.